 Magnetic white board: This is another of my favorite creativity tools.
 A magnetic white board is incredibly flexible.
-You can display and organize ideas that are written on paper and attach them to the board with magnets and then use colored dry-erase markers to make notes or draw connections between ideas.
+You can display and organize ideas that are written on paper and attach them to the board with magnets and then use colored dry-erase markers (aff link) to make notes or draw connections between ideas.
 I often use my white board and index cards for brainstorming, and I just snap a photo of it when I’m ready to erase it.

 Sticky notes: I prefer index cards to sticky notes because I can stack and store them, but sticky notes work well with brainstorming, mind mapping, and capturing random ideas, which you can stick to your desk, wall, or bulletin board for later use.
 They’re perfect for jotting down quick notes or ideas that you want to attach to a page in a notebook or a scene summarized on an index card.
 I often use small sticky notes, flipped upside down, as bookmarks in my notebooks (or in paperbacks).
 This allows me to include a quick note on the sticky note, reminding me why I’ve marked that page.